Smart Washroom IoT solutions; a future proof washroom!

 For a restaurant it can still pay off to use a toilet lady.
 But for (semi) public washrooms it is too expensive to use a person.
 And this is what the internet of things can solve.
 Wireless sensors digitally record what the toilet lady used to do and answer traditional questions.

 - How many people used the washroom on a particular day or time?

 - What is the level of toilet paper and soap in the dispensers?

 - When wil bins in (semi) public spaces be full?

 The washroom, toilet and dispenser sensors send and store their data to a central cloud database.
 Using any mobile device, managers and cleaning staff have real time access to all data.
 E.g. individual dispenser fill levels, the amount of people that have entered the restroom and the toilet bin fill rate.
 Accordingly, they can plan cleaning activities based on data.

 In short: digital evidence-based cleaning.

 Big Data in toilet groups and public washrooms

 But it gets even better: digitally recording the measurements means that we can analyze the historical data in order to discover trends.
-And if the data sets are large enough, we can use big data analysis to make real-time predictions on when certain areas require cleaning or specific dispensers need refilling.
-The end goal: optimization (a simple example: making a round along full trash cans instead of making a round because it is six o’clock).
+And if the data sets are large enough, we can use big data analysis to make real time data predictions on when certain areas require cleaning or specific dispensers need refilling.
+The end goal: optimization and an improved customer experience (a simple example: making a round along full trash cans instead of making a round because it is six o’clock).